 Conversely, palliative care can be started at any time and can be done alongside treatments.
 People can begin palliative care right after receiving a diagnosis and can work with a palliative care team while they are receiving curative treatment.

-- having dietary experts and nutrition resources accessible if your eating habits and nutritional needs change as Parkinson’s progresses
+- dietary experts and nutrition resources accessible if your eating habits and nutritional needs change as Parkinson’s progresses

-- having aides who can assist with physical or daily living tasks if your ability to take these on independently declines
+- aides who can assist with physical or daily living tasks if your ability to take these on independently declines

-- having healthcare professionals who can act as a channel of support between you and doctors and medical facilities
+- healthcare professionals who can act as a channel of support between you and doctors and medical facilities

-- having nurses and doctors who can monitor you for symptoms so that they can be addressed quickly
+- nurses and doctors who can monitor you for symptoms so that they can be addressed quickly

-- having railings and other supports set up in your home to help minimize your risk of falling
+- railings and other supports set up in your home to help minimize your risk of falling

 You can start palliative care for Parkinson’s at any time.
 Palliative care can help anyone who has a complex and progressive condition like Parkison’s.

 Although many people wait until their condition has progressed or until they are in the later stages of Parkinson’s to seek out an option such as palliative care, you might get more benefit from starting this care earlier.